Romsaaf/django-auth-uni/README.md

 # django-auth-uni

 Authentication is required to view profile.
 Registration is available.
 On the profile page there is a current username.
+Password is hashed by default (django authentication system).